Murli0399/Java_Interview_Question/README.md

 - 181 .
 What are the restrictions in using a generic type that is declared in a class declaration?
 - 182 .
 How can we restrict Generics to a subclass of a particular class?
 - 183 .
 How can we restrict Generics to a superclass of a particular class?
 - 184 .
-Can you give an example of a generic method?
+Can you give an example of a generic method

 ### Multithreading